can-lehmann/owlkettle/docs/internals.md

 Note that this hook is not run during updates, so any changes here may be lost if an update overwrites them.
 Look at the `update` hook if you need that behaviour, or `property` hook if you need both.

 ### **BeforeBuild Hook**

 The `beforeBuild` hook runs once before the build-hook and thus also before any values are assigned to the `WidgetState`.

-Their main usecase is renderables, where they are used to instantiate the GTK-Widget and assign it to `internalWidget` on `WidgetState`.
+They are mainly used in `renderables` to instantiate the GTK-Widget and assign it to `internalWidget` on `WidgetState`.

 It should be noted that unlike `build` hooks, `beforeBuild` hooks are not inherited by any child-widget.
 For more information, see the `build` hooks section.